 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Port Republic is worth considering.

-One of the nice things about Port Republic is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Port Republic is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Port Republic is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Port Republic does not have a public transit system used by locals to get to and from work.

-The citizens of Port Republic are very well educated compared to the average community in the nation: 35.50% of adults in Port Republic have a bachelor's degree or even advanced degree.
+The population of Port Republic is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.50% of adults in Port Republic have a bachelor's degree or even advanced degree.

 The per capita income in Port Republic in 2022 was $66,869, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $267,476 for a family of four.